nickserv/danamccurdy.com/teaching_and_consulting.md

 [Mike Mandel](https://www.discogs.com/artist/138771-Mike-Mandel)

-: TV composer and keyboardist (formerly keyboardist with _Larry Coryell and the Eleventh House;_ currently composing music for _The Ellen Degeneres Show, TMZ,_ and various other programs)
+: TV composer and keyboardist (former keyboardist with _Larry Coryell and the Eleventh House;_ currently composing music for _The Ellen Degeneres Show, TMZ,_ and various other programs)

 [Donald Stark](http://donaldstark.com)